-- · Lean forward to keep body weight uphill.
-A passenger should also lean uphill. - · Apply the brakes. - Lock the parking brake when fully stopped. - Dismount on the uphill side of the vehicle, or on the left if the vehicle is pointing straight uphill.
-Have a passenger dismount first, then the operator may dismount. - Turn the ATV around and remount, following the procedure described in the owner's manual.
+- · Lean forward to keep body weight uphill. - · Apply the brakes. - · Lock the parking brake when fully stopped. - Dismount on the uphill side of the vehicle, or on the left if the vehicle is pointing straight uphill. - Turn the ATV around and remount, following the procedure described in the owner's manual.